Ant: Defence

 Trap-jaw ants of the genus Odontomachus are equipped with mandibles called trap-jaws, which snap shut faster than any other predatory appendages within the animal kingdom.
 One study of Odontomachus bauri recorded peak speeds of between 126 and 230 km/h, with the jaws closing within 130 microseconds on average.
 The ants were also observed to use their jaws as a catapult to eject intruders or fling themselves backward to escape a threat.
 Before striking, the ant opens its mandibles extremely widely and locks them in this position by an internal mechanism.
 Energy is stored in a thick band of muscle and explosively released when triggered by the stimulation of sensory organs resembling hairs on the inside of the mandibles.
 The mandibles also permit slow and fine movements for other tasks.
 Trap-jaws also are seen in other ponerines such as Anochetus, as well as some genera in the tribe Attini, such as Daceton, Orectognathus, and Strumigenys, which are viewed as examples of convergent evolution.

 A Malaysian species of ant in the Camponotus cylindricus group has enlarged mandibular glands that extend into their gaster.
 If combat takes a turn for the worse, a worker may perform a final act of suicidal altruism by rupturing the membrane of its gaster, causing the content of its mandibular glands to burst from the anterior region of its head, spraying a poisonous, corrosive secretion containing acetophenones and other chemicals that immobilise small insect attackers.
 The worker subsequently dies.
+A few species of ant feign death (thanatosis) to escape predators usually in lone encounters but one species, Polyrhachis femorata, is known to feign death in numbers within their nest.